 Learn more about Atelier NL's sand feature in (Re)Source, an exhibition of new sculptures, installations, and films by artists and designers who play, reflect, and work around the themes of authenticity and manipulation.

-"When I look at sand, I see different sizes and grains, structures and colors.
+"When I look at sand, I see different sizes and grains, structures and colours.
 Then I think that the sand is brought here by rivers, seas and winds.
 It has its own background and has traveled for years.
 What we do is we look at a beach and we see what beautiful elements it has and what it can deliver."

 By taking photographs, collecting stones and twigs, and researching the geological history and chemical composition of sand samples, Atelier NL created a material archive of their Sand Journey.
-Using sands from quarries, beaches, and other sandy areas, Atelier NL combines scientific documentation with storytelling, revealing the complexity temporal layers and the unique materials that characterize each type of sand.
+Using sands from dunes, quarries, beaches, and other sandy areas, Atelier NL combines scientific documentation with storytelling, revealing the complexity of temporal layers and the unique materials that characterize each type of sand.

 Learn more about Atelier NL's Collector's Box made for geologist Richard Fortey.
 Atelier NL vIsualized the material transformation of earth from Grym’s Dyke Wood, yielding a unique variety of pigments, ceramics, and glass.

 Learn more about Monnikenwerk, an exhibition by Atelier NL in the Bergmann Church featuring catalogued research pertaining to 40 different types of sand from all over Europe.